uaytek/SparkIBM/README.md

 ### Feature Engineering

-The features are listed below.
+After data exploration, the features selected for the model listed below.

 1. userId - initial id of the user
 2. gender - user's gender